Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Evaluation

 \section{Evaluation}

-In this section, we will evaluate the effectiveness of our \textbf{AkinoPDF} approach on different robot platforms, from low to high dimensional state spaces in both simulation and real experiments. \NEW{The results from our planners and the baselines are both reported from an Intel i7-6900K CPU for a fair comparison.
-As our method focuses on fast kinodynamic planning on CPUs, comparison to other GPU-based motion planners is out of scope of this paper.}
+In this section, we will evaluate the effectiveness of our \textbf{\REVV{\FLASK}} \REVV{framework, applied on different planners} and on different robot platforms, from low to high dimensional state spaces in both simulation and real experiments.
+As our method focuses on fast kinodynamic planning on CPUs, the results from our planners and the baselines are reported on an Intel i7-6900K CPU for a fair comparison.
+As a reference, we also provide the results from the GPU-based Kino-PAX~\cite{perrault2025kino} planner, which is run on a GeForce RTX 4070 GPU.